miguelteixeiraa/eventlistener-win/README.md

         "UIA_Window_WindowClosedEventId",
     };

-    // Create an event listener
+    /* Create an event listener
+       you can also limit the listener to specific programs,
+       like: WinEventListener *listener = new WinEventListener("soffice.bin);
+       to watch LibreOffice events
+    /*
     WinEventListener *listener = new WinEventListener();

     // Add events you want identify